luciamarock/Polyphonic-Pitch-Detector-for-guitars/README.md

 For a visual demonstration of the algorithm controlling external synthesizers, [watch this video](https://www.youtube.com/watch?v=c9yvGJksDw0&ab_channel=LucianoCiamarone).

 A C++ version of the algorithm is currently being prepared and is available within this GitHub repository.
 Stay tuned for updates!
-For the latest news, visit [http://lushmaroon.altervista.org/news.html](http://lushmaroon.altervista.org/news.html).
+For the latest news, visit [my Telegram channel](https://t.me/luciamarockmood).